Cuneyd Zapsu

-Hasan Cuneyd Zapsu (born 19 November 1956 in İstanbul) is a Turkish businessman of Kurdish and Balkan origins.
+Hasan Cuneyd Zapsu (born 19 November 1956 in İstanbul) is a Kurdish businessman from Turkey.
 He was a co-founder of the Justice and Development Party (AKP) in Turkey as well as the founder of Balsu, one of the world's leading hazelnut producers.

 Early life and education

 Zapsu was born in Istanbul.
 He is a descendant of Bedir Khan Beg and Kurdish poet Abdurrahim Rahmi Zapsu.
-After the Turkish coup d'état of 1960, his family had to leave Turkey as his father was a politician in the governing Democrat Party.
+After the Turkish coup d'état of 1960, his family had to leave Turkey because his father was a politician in the governing Democrat Party.
 They relocated to Munich, Germany, where he attended primary school.
 They returned to Istanbul in the second half of the 1960s, and he studied at Istanbul's German High School.
 After his graduation, he studied business administration at the Istanbul University and later economics at the Ludwig Maximilian University in Munich.

 Career

 Balsu

 In 1977 he launched his business career and held various positions in the companies his family owned.
 He founded Balsu, which would go on to become a leading hazelnut exporter in 1978.
 He was the President of the Association of Exporters of Istanbul between 1987 and 2001 and was a founder of several hazelnut-related associations.
 In 1995 Zapsu and his brother Aziz co-founded the Turkish discount store chain BiM.
 He sold his shares to Merrill Lynch in 2000.